facebook/react-native/docs/EmbeddedApp.md

 ## Add Container View To Your App

-You should now add container view for React Native component.
+You should now add a container view for the React Native component.
 It can be any `UIView` in your app.

 ![Container view example](/react-native/img/EmbeddedAppContainerViewExample.png)